muratkeremozcan/next-app-mosh/notes.md

 The convention is to use a folder named `api` for backend.
 You cannot have `page.tsx` and `route.ts` in the same folder. `route.ts` files are where we handle requests.

-The main idea here is that in route files we have route handlers like PUT, DELETE, and sometimes GET need an id, and go to a certain route.
-Route handlers like POST, and sometimes GET, hit a generic route.
+The main idea here is that routes like PUT, DELETE, and sometimes GET need an id, and go to a certain route.
+Routes like POST, and sometimes GET, hit a generic route.
 Based on that wide-spread fact, Next.js houses the routes in certain route folders.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/0kpoovv16zw7p79jik21.png)